 The anticipated schedule for the upcoming HASP campaign is illustrated in Table 3.
 The dates in this table are approximate and are subject to change.
-The payload selection for this flight will be announced at in Early December 2023.
+The payload selection for this flight will be announced in Early December 2024.
 Our comments on your application, including requests for further information, will be forwarded to you shortly following the selection announcement.
-A response to these comments should be submitted by your team within the following two weeks.
+Your team should submit a response to these comments within the following two weeks.
 You will be required to submit a brief status report each month and participate in a monthly teleconference.
-The status report will be due on the last Friday of each month and the teleconference will be held on the first Friday of each month.
-Details about the status reports and teleconference participation can be found below under "Deliverables" (Section VII).
+The status report will be due on the last Friday of each month, and the teleconference will be held on the first Friday of each month.
+Details about the status reports and teleconference participation are below under "Deliverables" (Section VII).